lencemajzovska/ai-chatbot-viola/README.md

 The notebook `chatbot.ipynb` includes:

-- Test questions and answers
+- Model evaluation with test questions and answers
-- Automated scoring of answer quality
+- Automated scoring of response quality
-- Reflection and improvement suggestions
+- Reflections and possible improvements for further development

 ---